 Any time you get a huge amount of supply, especially long-dated securities there is probably a reaction to sell the Treasury market before the debt comes.
 This drives up yields, making the dollar a more attractive asset and gold a less-desirable investment.

 That being said, gold could start to climb again when the excitement from the auctions settles.
-Hopefully, by then it will have reached a value area.economic calendar
+Hopefully, by then it will have reached a value area.For a look at all of today’s economic events, check out our economic calendar.

 This article was originally posted on FX Empire